lowrycito/handbook/pages/study-manual-general-handbook-24.md

 The stake president is the ecclesiastical leader for senior and young service missionaries.
 He and the bishop conduct regular worthiness interviews with young service missionaries.
-They also conduct interviews for temple recommends, priesthood advancement, and patriarchal blessings when applicable.
+They also conduct interviews for temple recommends, ordination to priesthood offices, and patriarchal blessings when applicable.

 The mission president and his wife set the spiritual and behavioral expectations of the mission.
 They counsel regularly with the service mission